Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

     pg_database = kong
     ```

 ## Step 5.
-Seed the Super Admin password and boostrap Kong
+Seed the Super Admin password and bootstrap Kong

 Setting a password for the **Super Admin** before initial start-up is strongly recommended.
 This will permit the use of RBAC(Role Based Access Control) at a later time, if needed.